nicknav98/ICT-Classifer-App/README.md

 - Double underscore in front of a variable name, like `__variable`, means that the variable is meant to be internal / private to the class, and should not be accessed or manipulated outside of the class functions

-- Also, files have `local_testing()` functions that can be used to test code in that file, with code segments commented out with `""" """` ; feel free to uncomment parts to see how different parts of code work, like demos of sorts.
+- Also, files have `local_testing()` functions that can be used to test code in that file, with code segments commented out with triple quotation marks `""" """` usually used for docstrings to describe what functions and classes are for; feel free to uncomment parts to see how different parts of the code work.

-## Files / Modules

 ### main.py

 Contains main loop and interface implementation.
 Should probably keep user interface implementation in this file.
+Current UI is implemented with `tkinter`

 Does not contain class definitions.